d12frosted/elpa-mirror/melpa/wucuo-readme.txt

 - Use `wucuo-current-font-face' to detect font face at point

+- Set `wucuo-font-faces-to-check' or `wucuo-personal-font-faces-to-check' to specify font faces to spell check

 - You can define a function in `wucuo-spell-check-buffer-predicate'.
   If the function returns t, the spell checking of current buffer will continue.
   If it returns nil, the spell checking is skipped.